jump to navigation

 It’s not even that we must create meaning for ourselves, as Sartre maintained.
 After all, do we imagine God making up stories about himself, creating “reasons” for his existence?
 It would be unnecessary.
 Existence doesn’t need meaning, and the attempt to apply “meaning” can only bring it down a notch.
 Real beings exist; they don’t exist for a reason.

 In fact, reasons are only explanations.
-They come afterwards, when we want to talk about things.
+They come afterward, when we want to talk about things.
 When we want ideas to work with.
 Just as it would demean God to say he exists for the purpose of bringing us into the world and furthering our human careers, so it demeans us to say that God created us to carry out some grand plan of his.
 Meanings & explanations turn us into mere tools.
-To say we need a meaning is to say — beforehand — that we are tools for something else.
+To say we need a meaning is to say—beforehand—that we are tools for something else.
 It makes us illegitimate, makes us important for someone else, rather than important within.

 All such efforts stem from the mistaken trap of believing that thought can legitimize existence.
 It never can.